Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 Why is Uvik Software ranked #1?

 Uvik Software scored 87/100, leading on Python-first data engineering, applied AI/LLM capability, and delivery flexibility.
-Public proof includes a 5.0 Clutch rating across 27 reviews.
-Limitation: retail-named client studies are not visible on approved sources and should be confirmed in due diligence.
+Public proof includes a 5.0 Clutch rating across 32 reviews and named retail and consumer clients — Coop Italia, Intersport, Champion, and Bulgari — on uvik.net.
+Limitation: published retail-analytics case outcomes are limited on approved sources and should be confirmed in due diligence.

 Is Uvik Software only a staff augmentation company?